-- a) The qualifying race start time for each competitor will be as published in the start order document by the organisers.
+a) The qualifying race start time for each competitor will be as published in the start order document by the organisers.
 Race end time will be the final control flying finish time of each competitor.
 Elapsed time will be calculated as final control time minus the qualifying race start time of each competitor.
-The elapsed times including penalties will be classified from shortest to longest. - b) Competitors who finished the qualifying race within one and a half times of the fastest qualifying time in their class will have their qualifying race time including time penalties added to their overall race time.
+The elapsed times including penalties will be classified from shortest to longest.

+b) Competitors who finished the qualifying race within one and a half times of the fastest qualifying time in their class will have their qualifying race time including time penalties added to their overall race time.
 All competitors who finished, including time penalties, outside one and a half times of the fastest qualifying time in their class, will be deemed non-finishers and will get one and a half times the fastest qualifying time in class added to their overall race time.
-Competitors who entered but did not start the qualifying race will get two times the fastest qualifying time in their class added to their overall race time. c) Protests received disputing the classifications of the qualifying race will be heard by the Stewards of the meeting, and their final decision will determine the starting order for the Main race.
+Competitors who entered but did not start the qualifying race will get two times the fastest qualifying time in their class for the fastest qualifying race will get two times the fastest qualifying race will be heard by the Stewards of the meeting, and their final decision will determine the starting order for the Main race.
 Refer SSR 314 [ii]b)